celiand/SV_evolutionary_history/README.md

 - <ins>frequency_SV_plot.R</ins> is used to plot frequency of lostruct_SVs (and bayestyper_SVs) (Figure 5).

+- <ins>xpehh_overlap.R</ins> is used to investigate overlap of lostructs_SVs and bayestyper_SVs with xpehh data from *Buso, P., Diblasi, C., Manousi, D., Kwak, J. S., Vera-Ponce de Leon, A., Stenl??kk, K., ... & Saitou, M. (2025).
+Parallel Selection in Domesticated Atlantic Salmon from Divergent Founders Including on Whole-Genome Duplication-derived Homeologous Regions.
+Genome Biology and Evolution, 17(4), evaf063.*

 - <ins>ibs_haplotype_LostructSV.sh</ins> is used to run ibs analysis on lostruct_SVs, and plots are made using <ins>plot_lostruct_ibs.R</ins> (Figure 6 B,C and Supplementary figure 9).

+- <ins>TE_recurrent_Svs.R</ins> is used to analyze the TE content around reccurent and non recurrent lostruct_SVs (Supplementary figure 10).

 ## Data